 For more information, contact Program Coordinator Kyle Weismann-Yee at (503) 241-0543 or (800) 735-0543, ext.
 112; or at email@example.com.

-Humanity in Perspective is made possible thanks to the support of the National Endowment for the Humanities and the William H. and Marcia D. Randall Foundation.
+Humanity in Perspective is made possible thanks to the support of the National Endowment for the Humanities, the William H. and Marcia D. Randall Foundation, and Literary Arts.